Call now for a FREE Consultation

 Defences For Failure To Stop

 It is possible to defend a charge of leaving the scene of an accident if you have a valid reason.
-However, this can often be difficult to prove in Court, so it’s important than you have expert legal representation from an experienced motoring offence solicitor.
+However, this can often be difficult to prove in Court, so it’s important that you have expert legal representation from an experienced motoring offence solicitor.

 The defences to this offence include: